-Select a combination from the following foods to make a nutritious breakfast:
+Select a combination from the following foods to make a nutritious breakfast

-- Wholegrain cereal with low-fat milk and/or yoghurt
+- cereal with low fat milk and/or yogurt

-- Toast
+- toast or pancakes or muffins

-- Spaghetti or baked beans
+- spaghetti or baked beans

-- Eggs or low-fat cheese
+- eggs; low fat cheese

-- Juice or fruit
+- juice or fruit.

-Breakfast should be eaten at least two hours before activity commences to keep your child feeling satisfied and wellfuelled.
+Breakfast should be eaten at least two hours before activity commences to keep your child feeling satisfied and well fuelled.
 But if your child gets hungry again up to one hour before starting exercise, allow a small low-fat snack.

-If you have to travel long distances or need to make an early start to get to a carnival, pack some eat-on-the-run foods, including flavoured milk drinks, cereal bars, bread rolls with spread, juice, fruit bars, canned or fresh fruit, and fruit buns.
-Or use a prepared liquid meal to allow your child to eat at a more suitable time.
+If you have to travel long distances or need to make an early start to get to a carnival, pack some eat-on-the-run foods including flavoured milk drinks; cereal bars; bread rolls with spread; juice; fruit bars; canned or fresh fruit or a fruit bun.
+Or use a prepared liquid meal to allow your netballer to eat at a more suitable time.

-The best foods to serve at breakfast are those your children are used to eating, and are quick and easy to prepare and eat - minimise fuss.
+The best foods to serve at breakfast are those your children are used to eating and are quick and easy to prepare and eat - minimise fuss.

-Low-fibre foods, like nourishing drinks, could be best for the 'pre-game' meal if your child gets an upset stomach due to nerves before playing.
-Otherwise, foods that are rich sources of carbohydrates, yet low in fat, are best eaten prior to activity.
+Low fibre foods, like nourishing drinks, could be best for the pre-game meal if your child gets an upset tummy due to "nerves" before playing.
+Otherwise foods that are rich sources of carbohydrate, yet low in fat, are best eaten prior to activity.

-Remember to encourage your child to drink fluids at this time.
-The best drinks are low-fat milk, juice, sports drinks and plenty of water.
+Remember to encourage your children to drink fluids at this time.
+The best drinks are low fat milk, juice, sports drinks and plenty of water.
 One to two cups should be enough.